-- Switching the mixer speed to low, gradually add in the whisked dry mixture until just combined.
+- Switching the mixer speed to low, gradually add in the whisked dry mixture, mixing until just combined.

 - Pour a little of your batter into the bundt pan then sprinkle with cinnamon-sugar.
 Repeat this step until you've used all the batter.

 - Give the bundt pan a few light taps to remove any air bubbles that may have crept their way into the batter.
 Place the bundt cake onto a small baking sheet, then place into the oven.